sumbach/lkitching.github.io/_clojure_jvm/03_class_files.md

 ## Class properties

 The `flags`, `this_class` and `super_class` entries define the access properties and names of the defined class and its direct superclass.
-The `Hello` does not explicitly declare a superclass, so it is implicitly `java.lang.Object`.
+The `Hello` class does not explicitly declare a superclass, so it is implicitly a subclass of `java.lang.Object`.

 ## Constant pool